microsoft/DPSDA/doc/source/getting_started/intro.rst

 Compared to other DP synthetic data alternatives, **Private Evolution** has the following key features:

-* ✅ **No training needed!** **Private Evolution** only requires the inference APIs of foundation models.
-Therefore, it can leverage any state-of-the-art black-box models (e.g., GPT-4) and open-source models (e.g., Stable Diffusion, Llama).
+* ✅ **No training needed!** **Private Evolution** only requires the inference APIs of foundation models or non-neural-network data synthesis tools.
+Therefore, it can leverage any state-of-the-art black-box models (e.g., GPT-4), open-source models (e.g., Stable Diffusion, Llama), or tools (e.g., computer graphics-based image synthesis tools).
 * ✅ **Protects privacy even from the API provider.** Even when using APIs from a third-party provider, you can rest assured that the information of individuals in the original dataset is still protected, as all API queries made from **Private Evolution** are also differentially private.
 * ✅ **Works across images, text, etc.** **Private Evolution** can generate synthetic data for various data types, including images and text.
 More data modalities are coming soon!
 * ✅ **Could even match/beat SoTA training-based methods in data quality.** **Private Evolution** can generate synthetic data that is statistically similar to the original data, and in some cases, it can even match or beat the state-of-the-art training-based methods in data quality even though it does not require any training.